 VI.
 Widespread Corruption

-Judicial corruption also hindered prosecution.
+Judicial corruption during Prohibition also hindered prosecution.
 For example, police caught bootleggers red-handed unloading moonshine from a barge in New Jersey.
-Yet prosecutors dropped all charges for supposed ‘lack of evidence.’
+Yet prosecutors dropped all charges for supposed “lack of evidence.”

 The widespread corruption of public officials became a national scandal.
 Several rather typical cases reported by the New York Times in a short period show the extent of the problem.

 - Boise, Idaho.
-Officials arrested the police chief, the sheriff and a deputy sheriff, and a number of others for moonshining.
+Police arrested the police chief, the sheriff and a deputy sheriff, and a number of others for moonshining.

 - Edgewater, New Jersey.
 The mayor, chief of police, a sergeant, two detectives, a U.S. customs inspector, and eight others were guilty of conspiracy.
 A rumrunner confessed that he had paid them $61,000 to help land liquor worth one million dollars.

 - Fort Lauderdale, Florida.
-Officials arrested the sheriff, the assistant chief of police, and seventeen others for conspiracy.
+Police arrested the sheriff, the assistant chief of police, and seventeen others for conspiracy.
 The others included policemen and deputy sheriffs.

 - Philadelphia.
 A jury found a city magistrate guilty of taking $87,993 in liquor bribes during his ten months in office.
 That’s about $1,250,000 in todays dollars.

 - South Jacksonville, Florida.
 A federal grand jury indicted almost the entire city administration.
-It included the mayor, chief of police, president of the city council, city commissioner, and fire chief.
+It included the mayor, chief of police, head of the city council, city commissioner, and fire chief.